canonical/charmhub-listing-review/CONTRIBUTING.md

 # Copyright

-The format for copyright notices is documented in the [LICENSE.txt](LICENSE.txt).
-New files should begin with a copyright line with the current year (e.g. Copyright 2025 Canonical Ltd.) and include the full boilerplate (see APPENDIX of [LICENSE.txt](LICENSE.txt)).
-The copyright information in existing files does not need to be updated when those files are modified -- only the initial creation year is required.
+The format for copyright notices is documented in the [LICENSE](LICENSE).
+New files should begin with a copyright line with the current year (e.g. Copyright 2025 Canonical Ltd.) and include the full boilerplate (see APPENDIX of [LICENSE](LICENSE)).
+The copyright information in existing files does not need to be updated when those files are modified - only the initial creation year is required.